-The debate over the pros and cons of homework has strong arguments on both sides.
-This makes it a great debating topic for students.
+There are both pros and cons of homework.
+This makes whether schools should assign homework a great debating topic for students.

-On the one hand, homework can be great for helping students get through their required coursework and reinforce required knowledge.
+On the side of the pros, homework can be great for helping students get through their required coursework and reinforce required knowledge.
 But it also interferes with life outside of school.

 Key arguments for homework include the fact it gives students structure, improves their learning, and improves parent-teacher relationships.
-Arguments against homework by progressive education theorists include the fact it interferes with play time and causes stress children.
+Arguments for the cons of homework include the fact it interferes with playtime and causes stress children.

 Pros and Cons of Homework (Table Summary)